The Android Platform Security Model (2023): Towards a formal notation of Android security model rules

-Consent typically grants (partial) access to the internal state of the stakeholder granting this access.
+Authorization typically grants (partial) access to the internal state of the stakeholder granting this access.

-where $f(S(P))$ denotes the access control function limiting access to the internal state of $P$ scoped to the context of consent to the current action $A$.
-That is, the state accessible to all parties $\forall P$ within the current interaction $A$ includes this additional state of the consenting party $P$.
-The type of (partial) access, e.g.\ read or write, depends on the context of an action $A$, but may be explicit in the consent query (e.g.\ read-only or read-write access permission to external storage).
+where $f(S(P))$ denotes the access control function limiting access to the internal state of $P$ scoped to the context of authorization to the current action $A$.
+That is, the state accessible to all parties $\forall P$ within the current interaction $A$ includes this additional state of the authorizing party $P$.
+The type of (partial) access, e.g.\ read or write, depends on the context of an action $A$, but may be explicit in the authorization query (e.g.\ read-only or read-write access permission to external storage).